SIBDuck/JumpOverlord/Documentation.md

 | Versatility (Multipurpose)               | High (AI, games, data).                                                        | Low (focused on game development).                                                                     | Medium (difficult for non‑specialized tasks).                                                         |
 | Personal experience                      | Yes, quite extensive.                                                          | No.                                                                                                    | Only basic knowledge.                                                                                  |

 Thus, I chose Python, as it is a powerful tool for creating products in any field.
 It stands out for its simplicity, a huge supportive community, and my existing experience with it.
-This means I can not only implement game logic but also solve related tasks (such as data processing or creating simple tools), relying on a vast base of ready‑made solutions and advice from other developers.
-Moreover, I avoid spending time learning syntax, making Python the most suitable choice for my project.
+This means I can not only implement game logic but also solve related tasks (such as data processing or creating simple tools), relying on a vast base of ready‑made solutions and advice from other developers, making Python the most suitable choice for my project.

 ## **1.2 Choosing a Development Environment**